johnnytemp/vscode-quick-replace-in-selection/README.md

 # Quick Replace In Selection README

-Quick Replace In Selection let you search and replace all occurrences by a regular expression, within the current selection or the whole document.
+Quick Replace In Selection let you search and replace all occurrences by a regular expression (regex), within the current selection or the whole document.

-It also support predefined rules to be used, and those rules allow multiple replacements in order at a time.
+It also support *predefined rules* to be used, and those rules allow *multiple replacements* in order at a time.

-All matches are case sensitive by default.
+**Note**: By default, all matches are *case sensitive*, and `^`, `$`  match *text selection boundaries* instead of line boundaries.

 ## Commands Demo